-North Dakota’s Multi-Tier System of Supports (NDMTSS) is a framework to provide all students with the best opportunities to succeed academically and behaviorally in school.
+North Dakota’s Multi-Tier System of Supports (NDMTSS) is a framework to provide all students with the best opportunities to succeed academically, socially, emotionally, and behaviorally in school.
 NDMTSS focuses on providing high-quality instruction and interventions matched to student need, monitoring progress frequently to make decisions about changes in instruction or goals.
 Data are used to allocate resources to improve student learning and support staff implementation of effective practices.

 North Dakota’s Multi-Tier System of Supports Project is led by the North Dakota Department of Public Instruction, Office of Special Education and Early Intervention Services through a State Personnel Development Grant from U. S. Department of Education – Office of Special Education Programs.
 This project is designed to help schools develop school-wide support systems in academics and behavior.

 Students fall through the cracks every year because we have pockets of excellence but are lacking a systems approach in many schools.
 Students who read at grade level by third grade are four times more likely to graduate on time.1 Freshman year is key to predicting who will graduate from high school.
 Failing one semester course decreases the likelihood of graduating from 83% to 60%; two semester Fs decreases the likelihood to 44%; three reduces that to 31% chance of graduating.
 More than 7,000 students drop out of high school every school day.
 85 percent of all juvenile offenders rate as functionally or marginally illiterate.
 Students in the lowest 25 percent of their class in reading are 20 times more likely to dropout and 75% of those end up incarcerated.2 70 percent of prisoners in state and federal systems can be classified as illiterate while 43 percent of those whose literacy skills are lowest live in poverty.3